 Alex and Ani: Sparkly jewelry at 15% off?
 Get to Alex and Ani’s Soho store for cute earrings, bracelets, rings, and necklaces.

-Banana Republic: Affordable office-wear for men at women looks even better at 15% off.
-BR has 11 stores in NYC, including Rockefeller Center, Grand Central, Flatiron, and Soho, and the World Trade Center.
+Banana Republic: Affordable office-wear looks even better at 15% off.
+BR has several stores in NYC, including Rockefeller Center, Grand Central, Flatiron, and Soho, and the World Trade Center.

 Club Monaco: The chic, understated basics at Club Monaco can be yours at a 15% discount on both sale and regular-price items.
-Men and women’s stores in Flatiron, Soho, Brookfield Place, and the Upper West Side.
+Stores in Flatiron, Soho, Brookfield Place, and the Upper West Side.

-J.Crew: Get 15% off chinos, tees, sweaters, and accessories for men and women.
+J.Crew: Get 15% off chinos, tees, sweaters, and accessories for all.
 Locations in Rockefeller Center, Columbus Circle, the Upper East Side, Soho, and Flatiron.

-Levi’s: Shimmy into some 501s, flares, and skinnies for 15% off at the Levi’s stores in Soho, Times Square, 14th Street, Herald Square, and Williamsburg.
+Levi’s: Shimmy into some 501s, flares, and skinnies for 15% off at the Levi’s stores in Soho, Times Square, 14th Street, Herald Square, and Williamsburg, Brooklyn.

 Madewell: The jean queens at Madewell will set you up with 15% off.
-Stores in Brookfield Place, Meatpacking District, Columbus Circle, the Upper East Side, Flatiron, Soho, and Williamsburg.
+Stores in Brookfield Place, Meatpacking District, Columbus Circle, the Upper East Side, Flatiron, Soho, Hudson Yards, and Williamsburg.